myraffy/homelab-mcp/PROJECT_INSTRUCTIONS.example.md

 - Infrastructure state is **live and real-time**
 - **Ansible inventory** is the authoritative source
 - When in doubt, **query the relevant MCP** rather than guessing
+- **This project is published on GitHub** at https://github.com/bjeans/homelab-mcp
+- If you find bugs or have suggestions, remember the GitHub repository for issues/PRs

 This homelab is production-grade with redundancy, monitoring, and automation.
 Treat it as a professional infrastructure and always verify changes with the appropriate MCP tools.